-Donald Trump Slammed On Twitter For Alleged Plans To Create ‘The Apprentice: White House ‘ After Presidency
+Donald Trump Slammed On Twitter For Alleged Plans To Create ‘The Apprentice: White House’ After Presidency

 Donald Trump is reportedly considering creating The Apprentice: White House in collaboration with TV producer Mark Burnett.
-According to The Daily Beast, the two have had multiple discussions about the idea as a means of capitalizing on and Trump’s status as the 45th President Of The United States when he leaves office.
+According to The Daily Beast, the two have had multiple discussions about the idea as a means of capitalizing on Trump’s status as the 45th President of the United States when he leaves office.
 But on Twitter, people have been slamming the alleged plan.

-“Any attempt to do a show called Apprentice: White House with #Trump would be inappropriate, and insulting,” one person tweeted directly to Burnett, creator of The Apprentice and The Celebrity Apprentice
+“Any attempt to do a show called Apprentice: White House with #Trump would be inappropriate, and insulting,” one person tweeted directly to Burnett, creator of The Apprentice and The Celebrity Apprentice.

 Several tweets referenced Trump’s ongoing legal issues as one of the reasons they will not support the idea of him helming a new political spinoff in the franchise.